pforret/jekyll.forret.com/_posts/2020/2020-05-30-simple-remote-portrait-photography.md

 ## Hardware: the (phone) camera

 In most cases, the model will use a mobile phone (or tablet) to capture the images.
-This is quite different from a &#8216;real&#8217; DSLR or system camera, with advantages and drawbacks.
-Let&#8217;s see how we can work with this camera phone.
+This is quite different from a &#8216;real' DSLR or system camera, with advantages and drawbacks.
+Let's see how we can work with this camera phone.

 ### Hold your phone in your hand